uladkasach/Quantum-Golf/README.md

     - use protons and other point charges to help guide your electron to its destination

 implements:
-- <s> Heisenberg uncertainty principle, effects on velocity and position
+- Heisenberg uncertainty principle, effects on velocity and position
-- Tunneling, through probabilistic collisions
+- Tunneling, through probabilistic collisions *[In Progress]*
-- Coulomb forces
+- Coulomb forces *[In Progress]*

 ## Installation
 1. run `./install.sh`